-Yes, a lot of Mac apps have exorbitant prices.
+A lot of Mac apps have exorbitant prices.
 Final Cut Pro, the premier Apple app for professional video enthusiasts, demands a price tag of $300, but it’s not fair to assume that all apps on the Mac App Store will break the bank.

-So here are 5 free must-have Mac Apps that you can get without paying a dime!
+So here are 5 free Mac Apps that you can get without paying a dime!

 VLC Media Player